Protonull/CivVoxelMap/.github/README.md

 - Allows players to ESC out of choosing waypoint colours and icons.

+- Entities on radar are now ordered by default with the following priority: players > hostiles > other.

 ## Requirements

 - Fabric Loader: `0.15.7` (or newer)